goncalo-oliveira/channels/README.md

 ## Adapters and Buffers

-Although raw data handling in the adapters can be done with `Byte[]`, it is recommended to use a `IByteBuffer` instance instead, particularly for reading data.
-You can read more about it [here](README.buffers.md).
+Although raw data handling in the adapters can be done with `byte[]`, it is recommended to use a `IReadableByteBuffer` instance instead, particularly for reading data.

-Data received in the adapters that is not read will remain in the channel's input buffer.
-When more data is received, it is delivered again along with the newly received data.
-If an adapter uses `Byte[]` instead, the data in the input buffer is automatically marked as read and discarded.
+Data received in an adapter that is not explicitly read remains in the channel’s internal input buffer.
+When more data arrives, it is delivered again together with the previously unread bytes.

+If an adapter uses `byte[]`, however, the internal buffer is automatically marked as fully read and discarded before the adapter executes.
+This means that if the adapter does not process the data (or fails), those bytes are lost.

+When using `IReadableByteBuffer`, unread data is preserved and will be redelivered when additional data is received, making it the preferred option for framing and partial reads.

 ## Channel Scope